Andriouz/Mission-Java-Project/README.md

 ## Features

-CRUD Operations: Create, Read, Update, and Delete operations for managing data.
+- CRUD Operations: Create, Read, Update, and Delete operations for managing data.

-JDBC for Database Control: Direct interaction with the H2 database.
+- JDBC for Database Control: Direct interaction with the H2 database.

-Spring Boot Framework: Provides infrastructure support for developing web applications.
+- Spring Boot Framework: Provides infrastructure support for developing web applications.

-Mapping HTTP Requests: Mapping of HTTP requests to appropriate HTML pages using controllers.
+- Mapping HTTP Requests: Mapping of HTTP requests to appropriate HTML pages using controllers.

-Sharing Model Attributes: Using Thymeleaf to share model attributes between the controller and HTML files.
+- Sharing Model Attributes: Using Thymeleaf to share model attributes between the controller and HTML files.

-Customizing Schema: Using schema.sql file to customize the database schema.
+- Customizing Schema: Using schema.sql file to customize the database schema.

-Inserting Initial Data: Using data.sql file to insert initial data into the database
+- Inserting Initial Data: Using data.sql file to insert initial data into the database

 ## How to Run

 1. Clone the repository
 2. Open the project in your IDE of choice
 3. Run the application

+## CI/CD Pipeline Design

+Phase 1: Infrastructure Setup

+- Create AWS VMs: Provision virtual machines on AWS for Jenkins, Nexus, and SonarQube.

+- Install Jenkins: Install Jenkins for continuous integration and continuous deployment.

+- Install & Setup SonarQube: Install and configure SonarQube for code quality analysis.

+- Install & Setup Nexus: Install and configure Nexus for artifact repository management.

+Phase 2: Source Code Setup

+Jenkins Plugins Installation & Tool Configuration: Install necessary Jenkins plugins and configure tools required for the CI/CD pipeline.